 Unlock the power.
 Transform your culture.

 To recap: public recognition is a no-fail way to boost employee morale.
-But — to quote our favorite cheesy late-night infomercials —
+But it goes deeper.

 When employees experience significant life events such as loss, they can feel isolated in a culture of nonstop celebration.
 Take care of your team members by sending a private, personal note to let them know you see and support them.